 In addition, penalties increase within each tier for repeat offenders.

-There are many ways to defend a DUI charge in PA and the experienced criminal lawyers at SMA Law Group can help determine your best options, based on your individual circumstances.
+There are many ways to defend a DUI charge in PA, and the experienced criminal lawyers at SMT Legal can help determine your best options based on your individual circumstances.

 If any of these scenarios can be proven, your case could be dismissed.
 A skilled DUI attorney has the knowledge and experience in the court system that is necessary to protect your rights.
 DUI Attorney Christopher Thomas will listen to the facts of your specific case and carefully examine police reports and other records to determine the best defense and the possibility of getting your charges reduced – or dropped entirely.